vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What is a storage root key?

-Note: Organizations using VMware infrastructure products do not need to manage this key, as ESXi will handle it upon installation and first boot.
+Note: Organizations using VMware infrastructure products do not need to manage this key, as ESX will handle it upon installation and first boot.
 Guest operating systems will also handle this automatically as part of the OS installation process when using a vTPM.

 The Storage Root Key (SRK) in a TPM 2.0 is a key hierarchy that is created when the TPM is first initialized, or when it's reset.
 It is derived from a primary seed unique to the TPM and is embedded within the device.
 This key hierarchy, or tree, is anchored by the SRK.